Kranthi-Rekha/product/README.md

-Product Catalog REST API
+#Product Catalog REST API
 This project is a Spring Boot application designed to manage a simple product catalog.
 It provides a RESTful API for managing products and includes features such as authentication, integration with an external API, and performance optimization.

-Features
+#Features
 CRUD Operations: Create, Read, Update, and Delete products.
 Security: Basic authentication and role-based access control.
 External API Integration: Fetch and update product prices.
 Performance Optimization: Pagination, indexing, and caching.
 Testing: Unit and integration tests with high coverage.
 Documentation: API documentation using Swagger.
-Technologies Used
+#Technologies Used
 Java 17
 Spring Boot 2.x
 Spring Data JPA (for MySQL)
 Spring Security
 MySQL
-Swagger for API documentation
 JUnit and Mockito for testing
 Getting Started
 Prerequisites
-Java 17
-Maven
-MySQL
-Postman or similar tool for testing API endpoints Setup Instructions
+Postman or similar tool for testing API endpoints
+#Setup Instructions
 1. Clone the Repository
 bash
 Copy code